Generic E-Variables for Exact Sequential k-Sample Tests that allow for Optional Stopping: Introduction

 We will denote this \E-variable, if it exists, by $S^{(m)}_{\gro(Q)}$.
 The idea to maximize (\ref{eq:marggrow}) goes back to \cite{Kelly56}; the GRO-terminology is from \cite{grunwald2019safe}.
 The larger an \E-variable or test martingale tends to be under the alternative, the better it scores in the GRO sense.
 Of course, the same would still hold if we were to replace the logarithm by another strictly increasing function.
 But there are various compelling reasons for why one should take a logarithm here --- see \cite{grunwald2019safe,shafer2020language}.
-One interesting reason, not explicitly covered by these two papers, was already given by \cite{breiman1961optimal} and is explained in detail by \cite[Appendix B.1]{grunwald2020safe}: the $Q$-GRO test martingale, assuming it exists (i.e. Condition~(\ref{eq:thecondition}) below holds and data are i.i.d.), is also the test martingale which minimizes the expected number of data points needed before the null can be rejected if we use the safe test with the aggressive stopping rule described before (reject at the smallest $j$ such that $S^{(j)} \geq 1/\alpha)$.
-Thus, using the $Q$-GRO test martingale is quite analogous to employing a test that maximizes power --- in Section~\ref{sec:experiments} we provide some simulations to relate power to GRO.
-Note that we cannot directly use power in designing tests, since the notion of power requires a fixed sampling plan, which we will usually not have.
+One interesting reason, not explicitly covered by these two papers, was already given by \cite{breiman1961optimal} and is explained in detail by \cite[Appendix B.1]{grunwald2020safe}: the $Q$-GRO test martingale is also the test martingale which minimizes the expected number of data points needed before the null can be rejected if we use the test with the aggressive stopping rule described before (reject at the smallest $j$ such that $S^{(j)} \geq 1/\alpha)$.
+Thus, using the $Q$-GRO test martingale is quite analogous to employing a test that maximizes power.
+One can also directly see that both notions must be connected by noting that GRO implies optimizing the expectation of $\log S^{(j)}$ whereas power at fixed sample size $j$ is the probability that $\log S^{(j)}$ is larger than $- \log \alpha$.
+Note that we cannot directly use power in designing tests, since the notion of power requires a fixed sampling plan, which we will usually not have: we may not want or not be able to stop at the first $j$ such that we can reject --- for example, we might want to stop early for harm (Section~\ref{sec:realworld}), or we might want to lower $\alpha$ if the first few outcomes look very promising.
+So we will measure optimality in terms of GRO instead, but for practical usefulness we {\em do\/} hope that, in cases where we do follow the sampling plan above (stop as soon as $S^{(j)} \geq 1/\alpha)$), our power remains reasonable.
+This is suggested by Breiman's observation above, but we want to check it nevertheless.
+Such a check is done successfully for the $2 \times 2$ model in Section~\ref{sec:experiments}.

-In `nice' cases, the $Q$-GRO \E-variable (\ref{eq:marggrow}) for $m$ outcomes can be obtained by multiplying the individual $Q$-GRO \E-variables: \begin{proposition} Let $\cH_1 = \{Q\}$ be simple and $\cH_0$ be potentially composite.
-Suppose the following condition holds (with $p$ the density of $P$):
+In `nice' cases, the $Q$-GRO \E-variable (\ref{eq:marggrow}) for $m$ outcomes can be obtained by multiplying the individual $Q$-GRO \E-variables: \begin{proposition} Let $\cH_1 = \{Q\}$ be simple and $\cH_0$ be potentially composite, and `nondegenerate' in the sense that for some $P \in \cH_0$, $D(Q\| P) < \infty$, $D(\cdot \| \cdot)$ denoting the KL divergence.
+Suppose the following condition holds (with $q$, $p$ the density of $Q$ and $P$, respectively):